suhas-1001/Unfold24/Avalanche Etna Testnet Idea/README.md

 ## Overview

-This repository is a collection of projects that leverage the features of the Avalanche9000 upgrade, specifically the Etna Testnet.
+This repository is a collection of projects that leverage the features of the Avalanche9000 upgrade.
 These projects showcase:
 - Interchain messaging for seamless communication across different blockchains.
 - Token bridges for interoperability between native and ERC20 tokens.
 - Smart contract creation and function invocation.